Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 A "There's a swamp far down south called Tillhill Marsh.
 Our tribe would go there in spring to hunt and forage."<br>
 A "There's expensive herbs there for beverages.
 I remember seeing mineral deposits in the waters.
 Giant beavers roam the swamplands."<br>
 A "I was thinking, since we've done everything under the sun since arriving in Lazysprings, we might as well put those skills into use."<br>
-G "Good thinking, Gwyneth.
+G "Good thinking, Aiyana.
 We've got experience on every odd job you can imagine now.
 Putting all of it together will maximise our profits."<br>
 G "But how far down south is Tillhill Marsh?"<br>
 A "It's past Scorpions Stead.
 Way further south."<br>
 G "I don't think we're welcome in Scorpions Stead.
 Especially after our encounters with Wyatt Garrett."<br>